frankieroberto/nhsnotes/app/posts/week-71-bedside-manner-is-a-user-need.md

 * [Digital identity and the UK government’s announceability problem](https://www.rpp.works/ways-of-doing/digital-identity-and-the-uk-governments-announceability-problem/) from Richard Pope discusses the issues with how ministers communicate tech projects.
 I’d like to propose a new rule: no announcement without a demo.
 Show beats tell.
 * [We need to rebrand User Research in the NHS](https://medium.com/user-centered-design-ucd-in-healthcare-in-wales/we-need-to-rebrand-user-research-in-the-nhs-388bedf1c09b) by Monika Mani Swiatek suggests reframing user research as de-risking projects.
 * [A blueprint to halve obesity in the UK](https://blueprint.nesta.org.uk) from Nesta is framed in the classic civil service language of ‘policy packages’, and even has some cost and impact levers you can interact with, but it’s a good summary of various policy options to tackle obesity.
+* [I found something strange on my back – and eventually I just couldn’t ignore it](https://www.theguardian.com/commentisfree/2025/nov/05/i-found-something-strange-on-my-back-and-eventually-i-just-couldnt-ignore-it) by Adrian Chiles is a great retelling of the patient experience of digital NHS services.

 ---